Image: Shutterstock

 3. Speech And Language Development:

-Your toddler not only understands simple directions but can also speak a few words at this age.
+Your toddler understands simple directions and can speak a few words at this age, which is crucial to their vocabulary expansion.

 - If you attempt to read, speak, or write in front of them daily, they will soon learn those simple sentences, phrases, and words.
 You will find them repeating them again and again.